Quality Time: Make the Most of One-on-One Playtime with Your Child

 - Indulge in role play—but reverse your roles!
 You be the child; let your child be the adult.
 It will give your child a sense of power.
 It will also give both of you insight regarding your respective points of view.

 If you're like most parents, your days are already pretty packed.
 One way to squeeze more one-on-one time into your day is to turn "everyday" time into playtime.
 For example, when you're in the car running errands, play travel games you'd ordinarily reserve for road trips.
-Instead of simply supervising your child's bath, grab a bath toy and launch an imaginary adventure.
+Instead of simply supervising your child's bath, grab a bath toy (we have some fun tub toys!) and launch an imaginary adventure.

 So dance with your baby, sing with your toddler, play hide-and-seek with your child.